Liverpool, UK

 Lark Lane & Aigburth

 South Liverpool's bohemian strip.
 Lark Lane is lined with independent cafes, bars, and restaurants that host regular live music.
-The scene here is acoustic-heavy — singer-songwriters, folk duos, and jazz acts.
+The scene here is acoustic-heavy — singer-songwriters, folk duos, and soul/jazz acts.
 Musicians from this area are often highly skilled session players who do pub gigs between studio work.
 Great for finding reliable, versatile acts for restaurants, wine bars, and intimate private events.

 Arts Club & Hope Street